capatric/capatric.github.io/index.md

 # Hello, I'm Carlos Patricio

-I'm a Electrinics Engineer focused on [your focus areas].
+I'm an Electronics Engineer focused on Cloud.
 Currently working at Oracle as Site Reliability Engineer.

 ## What I Do